Nicholas Cosford, Ph.D.

 Nicholas Cosford's Bio

-Dr. Cosford obtained his B.A. in chemistry and Ph.D. in organic chemistry from the University of Bath in England.
-As a medicinal chemist with over 20 years of experience leading small-molecule drug discovery and hit-to-lead optimization projects, he worked in both biotech and big pharma prior to joining SBP in 2008.
+Dr. Cosford obtained his B.Sc. in chemistry from the University of Bath in England and his Ph.D. in organic chemistry from Emory University in Atlanta.
+As a medicinal chemist with more than 25 years of experience leading small-molecule drug discovery and hit-to-lead optimization projects, he worked in both biotech and big pharma prior to joining SBP in 2005.

 In 2006, he received the FRAXA Foundation Award for Outstanding Contributions to Fragile X Research.
 His ongoing industry alliances include serving as a scientific advisor to CalAsia Pharmaceuticals, which seeks to accelerate academic discoveries into treatments for unmet medical needs, and to TumorGen MDx, where he has helped design a microchip to detect the presence of cancer stem cells.